Let's check your dog for signs of a skin condition

 Your dog rolls around regularly.

-Your dog rubs its face against things.
+Your dog rubs his or her face against things.

 Your dog’s skin or ears have an unpleasant smell.